 Arbitrator Disclosure

-Consistent with the disclosure expectations of the various institutional administrators of arbitration proceedings and the IBA Rules on Conflicts of Interest, Ted also endeavors to disclose any other non-trivial or non-casual professional, social, familial or other relationship with any person identified to him as participating in a new potential proceeding.
+Consistent with the disclosure expectations of the various institutional administrators of arbitration proceedings, as well as the IBA Rules on Conflicts of Interest, Ted also endeavors to disclose any other non-trivial or non-casual professional, social, familial or other relationship with any person identified to him as participating in a new potential proceeding.

-Ted likewise requests that any parties to an arbitration in which he is nominated or appointed as arbitrator disclose any facts or circumstances considered relevant to his impartiality or independence as soon as that information is reasonably available and undertake a reasonable continuing search of publicly available information after learning of Ted’s prospective appointment.
+Ted likewise expects and requests that the parties to an arbitration in which he is nominated or appointed as arbitrator promptly disclose all facts or circumstances that they may consider potentially relevant to his impartiality or independence.

 Ted no longer has any affiliation of any kind with the law firms where he previously worked.
 Nor does he have any ongoing access to the client databases of those firms.
-Consequently, Ted is unable to disclose connections that his prior law firms, or their attorneys, may have with participants in any matter in which he serves (or is asked to serve) as an arbitrator.
+Consequently, Ted does not have access to connections that his prior law firms, or their attorneys, may have with participants in any matter in which he serves (or is asked to serve) as an arbitrator.

 Scroll to Top